coq/platform/README.md

 for projects or lectures, by creating additional files in the [package_picks](package_picks) folder.

-For details, especially on creating custom installers for MacOS, Linux/Snap and Windows see [Customized Installers](doc/FAQ-customized-installers.md).
+For details, especially on creating custom installers for macOS, Linux/Snap and Windows see [Customized Installers](doc/FAQ-customized-installers.md).